 - Christian theological sources from the Middle Ages to the modern and contemporary period, with a particular emphasis on the Reform.

 - the body of Jewish legal, homiletic and exegetical texts (the Midrash, Mishna, Talmud and Tosefta)

 - historical chronicles in Arabic from the Muslim mediaeval world, supported by biographical dictionaries

 - sources of Sunni Islamic law (Ḥanafism, Ḥanbalism, Mālikism, Shāfiʻism), Koranic exegeses and Sufi sources in Arabic (coming shortly)

 Our databases, bibliographies and electronic encyclopaedias for theology and religious studies are accessible from a dedicated menu.

 All digital theology and religious studies journals can be accessed through the Renouvaud catalogue.

 Members of the university community can access these resources from home by logging in to the UNIL secure network.

 We supply the Documentation Centre of the Observatory for Religions in Switzerland (ORS, Anthropole 5035), which compiles studies of religion in Switzerland, as well as sources and primary documentation on churches, denominations and new religious movements (Scientology, Order of the Solar Temple (OTS), Mahikari, Baghwan, etc.), including pamphlets, tracts, speeches and more.
 Books in the ORS are only available for use in the library.

 Users should also be aware of books from the former Bibliothèque des Cèdres, which are an integral part of our collections, but were withdrawn from open access in 2010, following the closure of the Maison des Cèdres.
-These books, which originally formed the library of pastors at the Église évangélique libre of Vaud Canton, are mainly on theology (dogmatics, history and practice).
-The collection will be made available again in 2025, following works to extend the Unithèque site.
+These books, which originally formed the library of pastors at the Église évangélique libre of Vaud Canton.
+The collection will be made available again in 2026, following works to extend the Unithèque site.